Classes of topological qubits from low-dimensional quantum spin systems: 1D VBS qubits

-\subsubsection{1D $SU(2)$ VBS qubits}
+\subsection{1D $SU(2)$ VBS qubits}

 In this section we study 1D $SU(2)$ VBS model for general spin values $S$, which could be half integers or half odd-integers.
-The 1D parent Hamiltonian could include three-local interactions~\cite{MG69,Kle82,AKLT88}, and its ground states may break translation symmetry by one lattice site.
+We find the 1D parent Hamiltonian~\cite{MG69,Kle82,AKLT88} could include three-local interactions, and its ground states may break translation symmetry by one lattice site.
 For the encoded qubit, we find the $\bar{X}$ is the generator of the broken translation symmetry, and $\bar{Z}$ is the twist.
+Different from the spin-1/2 case, the ground states are more complicated, and there are more types of excitations.
+Despite this, the universal features can be characterized by effective field theories, similar with the spin-1/2 case.
+The field theories also apply to the $SU(N)$ cases, while we defer this for a separate study.
+We find one of the merits of higher-spin VBS qubits is that spinons can be confined, hence reducing the probability of making logical errors.

 A valence bond is a $SU(2)$ singlet formed by two spin-1/2.
 We denote a valence bond state as $|\Xi_{mn}\rangle$ for $m+n=2S$, and integers $m,n\geq 0$~\cite{GKM90,NT02}.
 The on-site spin-$S$ is a projection from $2S$ spin-1/2, and there are $m$ ($n$) bonds to the left (right) of this site.
 Alternatively, $m$ bonds can be treated as a single bond of two spin-$m/2$.
 For PBC there are even number of sites.